kanzure/python-vaults/README.md

 # WARNING

 This is not production-ready code.
 Do not use this on bitcoin mainnet or any other mainnet.
+In fact, the private keys are static and hard coded into the prototype.
+Don't use this right now.

 # Background (summary)